jboss/ide-config/eclipse/README.md

 1. Download the jboss-css-templates.xml file in this directory.
 2. In Eclipse preferences go to Web -> CSS Files -> Editor -> Templates
 3. Click Import
-4. Select the clean-up file you downloaded in step (1)
+4. Select the CSS templates file you downloaded in step (1)